yuankunzhang/devops-challenge/docker-nginx-fluentd/README.md

 Make sure you have AWS credentials properly set (either by [shared credentials file](https://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html) or by [environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html)).
 And make sure you have [Terraform](https://www.terraform.io/) installed.

 Go to the `terraform/` sub-directory and run `terraform apply`.
-After some seconds, a new S3 bucket will be created (if it hasn't been created yet).
+After a few seconds, a new S3 bucket will be created (if it hasn't been created yet).

 The next step is to prepare the Fluentd config file.